 This instruction includes the Passover, with the footwashing and the symbols of the bread and wine.
 It also includes keeping the Days of Unleavened Bread and the rest of God’s annual feast days.
-If you are determined to no longer participate in this world’s Easter tradition, then the previously offered booklet How Often Should the Lord’s Supper Be Taken? will help you learn what is entailed in keeping God’s New Testament Passover service.
-The Restored Church of God can help you learn how to do this.
+If you are determined to no longer participate in this world’s Easter tradition, then The Restored Church of God can help you learn what is entailed in keeping God’s New Testament Passover service.

 Can Easter be kept “in honor of Christ”?
 Some may say, “Okay, I know Easter comes from paganism—but I’m not pagan!
 I celebrate it in honor of Christ.
 I focus on Him.”
 Because God knew that Israel would feel this way when they encountered the religious customs of pagan nations, and would try to use false customs to honor the true God, He gave the instruction in Deuteronomy 12:28-32.
 God always commanded that people worship Him exactly as He instructed!
 So did Christ.